 If the Next A-BFT subfield is set to 0, Tthe IsResponderTXSS/Unsolicited RSS Enabled subfield is set to 1 to indicate the A-BFT following the BTI is used for responder transmit sector sweep (TXSS).
 This field and is set to 0 to indicate responder receive sector sweep (RXSS).
 When this subfield is set to 0, the FSS subfield specifies the length of a complete receive sector sweep by the STA sending the DMG Beacon frame.

 If the Next A-BFT subfield is set to a value greater than 0, the IsResponderTXSS/Unsolicited RSS Enabled subfield is set to 1 to indicate that the EDMG STA is capable of receiving an unsolicited RSS in response to its BTI and is set to 0 otherwise.
-It is ignored when transmitted by a non-EDMG STA.
+It is ignored when received by a non-EDMG STA.

 Delete the below editor’s instruction and paragraph as follows (CID #1949)